top_heading

 [2:38-39] We said, “Go down therefrom, all of you.
 When guidance comes to you from Me, those who follow My guidance will have no fear, nor will they grieve.
 As for those who disbelieve and reject our revelations, they will be dwellers of Hell, wherein they abide forever.”

-[15:49] Inform My servants that I am the Forgiver, Most Merciful.
+[15:49] Inform My servants that I am the Forgiver, the Merciful.

 [15:99] And worship your Lord, in order to attain certainty.